When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 line to be discontinued, since it prevented the sales of the Jem dolls.
 But Jem obviously made it's

-mark and lasting impression in the history of doll lines,
+mark and a lasting impression in the history of doll lines,

 and even today you can find new dolls that are clearly inspired by Jem dolls.